louisechuayn/crypto-assessment/README.md

 Open `task_one.ipynb` and `task_two.ipynb` in a Jupyter environment.

-Run the cells in each notebook to see the data fetching, processing, and visualizations.
+Run the cells in each notebook to see the data fetching, processing, and visualisations.

+**Note: There are some code chunks in `task_two.ipynb` that fetch data using APIs and might be slow to run.
+An alternative would be to skip that chunk and run the following chunk that reads that data in from an existing .csv file.**

 ## Data Sources